I’ve finally picked up a Tunisian Crochet Hook (aka Afghan Hook) and tried my hand at the basic Tunisian stitch by making a cozy!

 Place slip knot onto hook and chain 10 for these practice instructions.
 (For the cup cozy chain 35 or amount that fits around the cup.)

-Insert hook into the back bump of the second chain from hook.
+Now insert the hook into the back bump of the second chain from hook.
 Yarn over and pull through.

-Step 3 Return Row:
+Step 3 RETURN ROW:

 Do not turn work, continue to work on the side facing you to create this fabric.

-Step 4 Forward Row:
+Step 4 FORWARD ROW:

-Insert hook into verticle strand from the previous row, yarn over and pull through.
+Insert hook into verticle strand from the previous row, yarn over, and pull through.
 Repeat this step across.

-Step 5 Finishing:
+Step 5 FINISHING:

-Insert hook into verticle strand from the previous row, yarn over and pull through the two loops on hook.
+Next, insert hook into verticle strand from the previous row, yarn over and pull through the two loops on hook.
 Repeat this step across, fasten off and weave in ends.
 (For cup cozy join ends and seam closed)

-I found these really cute iron-on embellishments that were so simple to use.
+Of course, I found these really cute iron-on embellishments that were so simple to use.